avanshh99/ethos-hackathon/README.md

     CodeFormer or GFPGAN is used for facial reconstruction, enhancing facial features and ensuring realistic results.
     DeepFace (which may utilize models like Facenet or ArcFace) can extract facial features, while AutoEncoders or Variational AutoEncoders (VAEs) can regenerate high-quality facial images from these features.

+## The ipynb file conatins all the steps requried to create an enhanced face from the given video by extracted frames and detecting faces

 ## Result
 ### Extracted Frame
 <img src="https://cdn.discordapp.com/attachments/1284411927115595786/1289821731502161962/frame_0_1.jpg?ex=66fa3798&is=66f8e618&hm=98147268bab760d8c16d128d9785b3bf6224fe15ac94aedcf97c17b4a411a8ee&" alt="Extracted Frame" width="400"/>